 Investing in utility stocks can be a good way to diversify a portfolio, by adding low-volatility assets that typically have high dividends.
 The public will always need utilities like water, gas, electric and renewable energy—and that allows utility companies to weather economic downturns relatively well.

 For investors looking to build a portfolio, SoFi Invest® makes it easy to invest in utilities and other assets.
 Using the investing platform, you can research and track your favorite stocks, and buy and sell with just a few clicks.
-You can buy stocks and ETFs as well as cryptocurrencies and other assets.
+You can buy stocks and ETFs as well as buy and sell cryptocurrency and other assets.
 SoFi offers both active and automated investing, so you can hand-select each stock or choose from pre-selected groups of stocks.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.